What Is a Personal Guarantee?

-Obtaining credit has become more complicated than it used to be; this is because creditors have tightened their requirements for lending money.
-To improve the chances of acquiring a loan, many ask someone to be a guarantor.
-Alternatively, if you’re applying for a business loan, you may have to guarantee the business loan with your assets.
-If the borrower defaults on the debt, and the guarantor does not have the means to repay the debt, in some cases, the guarantee can be discharged in bankruptcy.
+Obtaining credit has become much more difficult than it once was because creditors have increased their lending money requirements.
+To enhance the chances of acquiring a loan, many borrowers seek a guarantor.
+Alternatively, if you wish to receive a business loan, you might have to guarantee the business loan with your assets or personal credit.
+If the borrower defaults on the debt and the guarantor does not have the means to repay the debt, in some instances, the guarantee can be discharged in bankruptcy.

 What Happens if a Borrower Defaults on a Guaranteed Loan?

-If you default on your loan by missing a payment, the lender has the right to ask the guarantor (the person who guaranteed the loan) to make up the payments or to pay the entire loan off.
-If this happens, the guarantor will have the same collection activities the borrower would face under state law, such as phone calls, letters, lawsuits, and garnishments.
+If your loan is in default due to missed payments, the lender may request the guarantor (the person who guaranteed the loan) to make payments on the loan or to pay the entire loan off.
+If this happens, the guarantor will face the identical collection efforts the borrower would face under state law, such as phone calls, letters, lawsuits, and garnishments.

-Remember that if the creditor looks to the guarantor for repayment, that doesn’t mean that you will not have to pay the debt.
-The creditor can pursue the borrower until the loan is paid in full or discharged.
-It is important to note that the guarantor may seek repayment from you if the guarantor repays the creditor.
-Filing for bankruptcy may be a way to prevent the guarantor from recover against you.
+Remember that if the creditor requests payments from the guarantor, the borrower is still liable and is still obligated to pay the debt.
+The creditor can pursue the borrower for payment in full or until the debt is discharged.
+It is important to note that the guarantor may seek repayment from the borrower if the guarantor repays the creditor.
+A bankruptcy filing may be a way to prevent the guarantor from seeking reimbursement from the borrower.

 Who Can Be a Guarantor?

-Anyone can agree to guaranty a loan that is taken out by someone else.
-In most instances, when the borrower is an individual, the money sought is for personal or educational purposes, and the guarantor is either a relative or a good friend is a grantor on the student loan.
+Anyone can who wishes can extend their credit guaranty a loan for someone else.
+In most instances, when the borrower is young and the money is for schooling, typically a relative or a good friend is a grantor on the student loan.

-Creditors often require someone to personally guarantee business loans because of the high rate in which small businesses fail.
-Typically, the creditor will check the guarantor’s credit just like the borrower’s, investigate the guarantor to ensure there is sufficient income to repay the loan if that becomes necessary.
+Creditors often ask a business owner to personally guarantee their business loans due to the high rate at which small businesses fail.
+Typically, the creditor will check the guarantor’s credit, just like the borrower’s credit, to ensure sufficient income to repay the loan if the need arises.

 What is the effect of a Guaranteed Loan?

-By having a guarantor on a loan, the borrower can save money with a reduced interest rate because banks sometimes view guaranteed loans as having a lowered risk of loss.
+By having a guarantor on a loan, the borrower can save money with a reduced interest rate because banks frequently view guaranteed loans as having a lowered chance of loss.
 However, some lenders often request guarantors when a borrower has poor credit or insufficient income to pay the debt.
-In contrast, other financial institutions may let you borrow more if you have a guarantor.
+In contrast, other financial institutions may allow you to borrow additional funds when you have a guarantor.

 What is the Codebtor Stay in a Florida Bankruptcy?

 Personal guarantees in bankruptcy can become complicated when dealing with close family or friends.
-A Miami bankruptcy attorney can help you prepare and understand how personal guarantees may effect your family and friends that may have cosigned on your financial obligations.
-Call 305-515-5928 today for a free no obligation consultation.
+A Miami bankruptcy attorney can help you prepare and understand how personal guarantees may affect your family and friends who may have consigned to your financial obligations.
+Call 305-515-5928 today for a free no-obligation consultation.